 The message specified by the message property is issued only if the dfdl:assert is unsuccessful, that is, the test expression evaluates to false or the test pattern returns a zero-length match.
 If so, and the message property is an expression, the message expression is evaluated at that time.

-If a processing error or Schema Definition Error occurs while evaluating the message expression, a recoverable error is issued to record this error (containing implementation-dependent content), then processing of the assert continues as if there was no problem and in a manner consistent with the failureType property, but using an implementation-dependent substitute message.
+If a Processing Error or Schema Definition Error occurs while evaluating the message expression, a Recoverable Error is issued to record this error (containing implementation-dependent content), then processing of the assert continues as if there was no problem and in a manner consistent with the failureType property, but using an implementation-dependent substitute message.

 The dfdl:discriminator Statement Annotation Element

-DFDL discriminator statements are used during parsing to:
+DFDL discriminator statement annotations are used during parsing to:

-resolve points of uncertainty (choices, optional elements, array repetition) that cannot be resolved by speculative parsing
+resolve points of uncertainty (choices, optional elements, array repetition) that cannot be resolved by speculative parsing.
+See Section 9.1 Parser Overview.

-remove ambiguity about speculative parsing
+remove ambiguity during speculative parsing

-improve diagnostic behavior when a DFDL parser encounteres malformed data.
+improve diagnostic behavior when a DFDL parser encounters malformed data.

 Discriminators are not used during unparsing.